The Dependence of the Extinction Coefficient on Reddening for Galactic Cepheids: Analysis

 The MCMC sampling is performed using the \texttt{emcee} Python package \citep{emcee2013} with 32 walkers and 10,000 iterations, discarding the first 1,000 steps as burn-in.
 During the fitting, a $3\sigma$ iterative clipping is applied to remove outliers, resulting in the exclusion of 16 and 13 Cepheids for Model~1 and Model~2, respectively.
 The median of the posterior distribution is adopted as the best-fit value.
 The fitting results for the two models are summarized in Table~\ref{tab:1}, and the left panel of Figure~\ref{fig:2} shows the posterior distributions of the Model~2 parameters as an example.

-Comparing the reduced $\chi^2$, RMSE, AIC, and BIC values in Table \ref{tab:1}, Model~2 clearly outperforms Model~1.
+Comparing the reduced $\chi^2$, the root-mean-square error (RMSE), and the information criteria (AIC and BIC) listed in Table \ref{tab:1}, Model~2 is statistically preferred over Model~1.
 Since the comparison of AIC and BIC requires the same sample size, we perform the comparison using an identical set of Cepheids for both models, and Model~2 remains superior.
 In Model~2, we find $R_2 = -0.107 \pm 0.022$, indicating that $R_G$ depends on reddening.
 Furthermore, Figure~\ref{fig:3} shows that the parallax residuals of Model~1 exhibit a strong dependence on reddening, whereas those of Model~2 are independent of it.
 These findings consistently favor Model~2, reinforcing the conclusion that $R_G$ is reddening-dependent.
+We therefore adopt Model~2 as our preferred calibration of the G-band PLZ relation.
+Recent calibrations of the G-band PLZ relation have also been presented by \citet{Breuval2022} and \citet{Trentin2024jan}.

 To further verify the reddening dependence of $R_G$, we repeat the MCMC fitting procedure using the infrared sample in place of the \textit{Gaia} sample.
 This model is hereafter referred to as Model~3.
 The setup and parameter priors of Model~3 are the same as those of Model~2, except that the $zp$ is omitted and the likelihood is now constructed in distance space: